gitter-badger/TimelinePostContainer/README.md

 Clone this repository or download the compressed file, then extract to your computer.
 Simply import the `library` module to your project.

 ## Usage
-You just have to provide the `ImageLoader` and your desired image and/or video paths as I did below or simply compile and try the sample `app` provided:
+You only need to provide your desired image and/or video paths as I did below or simply compile and try the sample `app` provided:
 ```java
 public class SampleActivity extends AppCompatActivity {
     @Bind(R.id.timelinePostContainer)